hathach/tinyusb/readme.md

 ## What Is tinyusb ##

 tinyusb is an open-source (BSD-licensed) USB Host/Device/OTG stack for embedded micro-controller.
-It is developed using **Test-Driven Development (TDD)** approach to eliminate bugs as soon as possible.
-TDD indeed works with C & embedded with the help of Ceedling, Unity & CMock as a testing framework.
+It is developed using [Test-Driven Development](tests/readme.md) approach to eliminate bugs as soon as possible.

 More detail on TDD can be found at